SathvikPN/del/README.md

 <img src="./del_logo.jpeg" height=150rem width=150rem style="border-radius: 50%;">

 # del
-A recycle bin utility for your Linux bash terminal.
+A trashing utility for linux bash terminal.

 - `del` moves files to a trash can instead of permanently deleting them, allowing you to recover accidentally deleted files from bash terminal.
 - `del` also includes metadata about deleted files, when, where and by whom it was deleted.